 - If you take your 4×4 or truck off-roading on a regular basis, consider Bilstein shocks.
 The premium you’ll pay for them is more than justified.
 You can expect them to last longer and perform better under harsher conditions.

-In the end, you should get the best shock absorbers for your vehicle, whatever they may be.
+In the end, you should get the top-notch shock absorbers for your vehicle, whatever they may be.
 Ask a trusted mechanic for advice – they might recommend another brand entirely.